Meal planning and carb counting

 Prevalence diabetes us 20 year rule

 Around 50% of Americans are either fully diabetic or well on the way.
+South Africans may be even worse.

 A sweet tooth

-A sweet tooth has to be strictly controlled; here you should be carb counting.
+A sweet tooth has to be strictly controlled; here you should be carb-counting.
 Sugar, syrup and honey all contain around 5 grams per teaspoon.

 Enjoy whole grains, fruit and legumes